JCSzamosi/TblFox23/ReadMe.md

 that I used the GTF file to provide _a priori_ information about the location of splice junctions.

 I mapped using some different parameters.
-For instance, I used two-pass mapping to make sure all samples are mapped against all the novel splice junctions that are detected, even if they weren't in the GTF file.
-I also filtered out reads that mapped to more than 20 loci, or who's mapping score was lower than 8.
-The full list of my parameter settings are in the [script](./scripts/04_map.sh)
+For instance, I filtered out reads that mapped to more than 20 loci, or who's mapping score was lower than 8.
+The full list of my parameter settings are in the [script](./scripts/04_map.sh).
+This mapping produced a new set of splice junctions for each sample.

+I then did a second pass mapping of each sample, using the tables of splice junctions generated from _all_ the samples, so that all reads that split across splice junctions found in other samples could be detected.